mh-cbon/changelog/README.md

 few problems here

 - is s using some weird names like `a_version`, `xupdates`.
-Did that because i can t find a way to order `map[string]` keys output.
+Did that because i can t find a *simple* way to order `map[string]` keys when marshalling the data to yaml.
 Its a bit ugly...

 - It is still missing some readability, everything is very much compacted : /